 Step-by-step directions

-5. Place aluminum foil wrapped apples in or next to hot coals, not onto open flame, and cook for 20-45 minutes, depending on how firm you like your baked apples.
+6. To cook the apples in the campfire, place the foil wrapped apples in or next to hot coals, NOT onto open flame.
+Cook this way for 20-45 minutes, depending on how firm you like your baked apples.

 Keep checking your apples.
 If coals are too hot, remove from coals and place on a grate over the coals.
 Apples are done when they feel tender when squeezed.
 Serve warm.